mattsegura/blackbox-talk-to-figma-mcp/DRAGME.md

    ```

 3. **Monitor Server Logs**:
-   - Keep the WebSocket terminal visible in Cursor
+   - Keep the WebSocket terminal visible in Blackbox
    - Watch for connection messages when Figma plugin connects
    - Server logs will show plugin connection status in real-time